TobbaT/SingularGames/prompts/GeneralInstructions.md

 // Example scenario where a player model did not produce a complete turn.
 [
     ["Comment", "ChatGPT did not answer their opponent's question, only asked their own.
 Let's ask them to try again and include an answer."], ["ChatGPT", "Referee : Looks like you forgot to answer Gemini's question!
-As a reminder, here is what it was : [forgotten question].
+As a reminder, here is what it was : 'Is your concept blue?'.
 Please provide an answer!"]
 ]

 END OF GENERAL INSTRUCTIONS